emmanuelerusso/KUP-ESM-AD/WRF/Utilities/README.txt

   fill_missing=-1.E30
   flag_in_output=FLAG_SST missing_value=-1.E30

+#### Vtables ####
+Vtables are used by ungrib.exe to identify the respective variable.
+For well known input files, e.g., ECMWF reanalysis they are directly provided by WRF (Vtable.pl_ecmwf).
+In case you are using CESM and the ./run_cesm_preprocessing.sh (in scripts folder) script, you need the Vtable_cesm.
+This is because run_cesm_preprocessing assigns grib codes that corresponds to this Vtable.
+To obtain the constant variables as landmask and topography the Vtable_constants is needed, but only once.

+# Vtable_constants
+# Vtable_cesm

 #### REGISTRY FILE ####
 The Registry file controls the variables that are written to the outfile.
 As I/O processes are slowing down the simulation it is wise to adjust this file